avidLearnerInProgress/python-automation-scripts/README.md

   19. Google News Scraper: Search for google news from terminal
   20. Youtube Downloader: Fetches user queries from youtube using google api and downloads them using youtube-dl
   21. Terminal Dictionary: Searches for word from terminal and displays its meaning to user
   22. Password Manager: Stores, Fetches, Updates and Removes password with the username provided.
-Used sqlalchemy for operations.
+Used sqlalchemy for operations
   23. LinkedIn Scraper: Scrapes user profile (v1)
-  24. Global Timer: Enter location/city name to get the associated time depending upon time zone.
+  24. Global Timer: Enter location/city name to get the associated time depending upon time zone
-  25. Codechef Submission CLI Bot: Codechef bot to submit the solution of problems and get the result in CLI.
+  25. Codechef Submission CLI Bot: Codechef bot to submit the solution of problems and get the result in CLI
-  26. Indeed Scraper: Scrapes job listings on indeed.com and stores them in csv file.
+  26. Indeed Scraper: Scrapes job listings on indeed.com and stores them in csv file
-  27. Wallpaper Scraper: Scrapes images from webpage and stores them in current directory.
+  27. Wallpaper Scraper: Scrapes images from webpage and stores them in current directory
-  28. Ecommerce Scraper: Scrapes product data from ecommerce websites and displays it to user in CLI.
+  28. Ecommerce Scraper: Scrapes product data from ecommerce websites and displays it to user in CLI
-  29. Lyrics Scraper: Scrape lyrics from atozlyrics website by specifying artist name.
+  29. Lyrics Scraper: Scrape lyrics from atozlyrics website by specifying artist name
-  30. Walmart Scraper: Scrape data from walmart website and store it in database using MySQLdb.
+  30. Walmart Scraper: Scrape data from walmart website and store it in database using MySQLdb
   31. Twitter Scraper: Scrapes tweets from popular hashtags and saves them to csv file
+  32. Memrise Scraper: Get Barron's GRE words and their meanings from memrise.com